apache/pulsar/site2/docs/client-libraries-java.md

 ### Async send

 You can also publish messages [asynchronously](concepts-messaging.md#send-modes) using the Java client.
-With async send, the producer will put the message in a blocking queue and return immediately.
+With async send, the producer will put the message in a blocking queue and return it immediately.
 The client library will then send the message to the broker in the background.
 If the queue is full (max size configurable), the producer could be blocked or fail immediately when calling the API, depending on arguments passed to the producer.

-Here's an example async send operation:
+Here's an example:

 ```java
 producer.sendAsync("my-async-message".getBytes()).thenAccept(msgId -> {